Fully quantum algorithm for lattice Boltzmann methods with application to partial differential equations: Quantum lattice methods

 where $\phi$, $\xi$, $\zeta$, and $\theta$ are Euler angles chosen to satisfy the PDE of interest in the continuum limit.
 We choose $\phi=-\pi/4$, $\xi=0$, $\zeta=\pi/2$ and $\theta=\pi/4$ to model the diffusion equation and $\phi=0$, $\xi=\zeta$ and $\theta=\pi/4$ to model Burgers' equation~\citep{yepezQuantumLatticegasModel2001a, yepez2002quantum}.

-Next, all qubits are measured, and the post-collision occupancy probabilities $f'_{\alpha}(x_i, t)$ are computed from measurement outcomes.
+The next step is measuring all the $2N_s$ qubits associated with $N_s$ lattice sites.
+Notice the local nature of these measurements.
+The algorithm starts with a product state.
+The encoding (re-preparation) and collision steps are local operations inside each lattice site and, hence, do not change the structure of the product state.
+Thus, the number of measurements required in each time step scales linearly with the number of lattice sites.
+Then, the post-collision occupancy probabilities $f'_{\alpha}(x_i, t)$ are computed from measurement outcomes.
 The non-unitary measurement operation destroys the quantum superposition and entanglement that the collision step may have caused.
 The post-collision occupancy probability is